maccymg/Project-1/README.md

 ### Key Learning:

-Key learning included fucntions, keycodes, classes, arrays, selectors and event listeners.
+Key learning included functions, keycodes, classes, arrays, selectors and event listeners.

+### Future Features:

+If i had more time I would like to have used local storage to set the high score as while it works when using the app, upon refreshing the screen or revisiting the site this data is lost.
+I would also refactor the existing code as I was largely focusing on bug fixing and styling towards the end so didn't have time to do this.